 < signifies less than

+(2b) For the purposes of this section, an offence is a second or subsequent offence against this section irrespective of the blood alcohol content on the occasion of the commission of any previous offence against this section.

+(2c) For the purposes of this section, where a person is convicted of an offence against this section any offence previously committed by the person against section 63, 64, or 67 shall be taken into account and be deemed to have been an offence against this section (but not to the exclusion of any other previous offence against this section) in determining whether that first-mentioned offence is a first, second or subsequent offence.

-(3) A person charged with an offence against this section may, instead of being convicted of that offence, be convicted of an offence against section 64A where, at the time of the alleged offence, he was a person to whom that section applied.
+(3) A person charged with an offence against this section may, instead of being convicted of that offence, be convicted of an offence against section 64A(1) where, at the time of the alleged offence, he was a person to whom section 64A(1) applied.

 [Section 64AA inserted by No. 13 of 1992 s.
 9; amended by No. 50 of 1997 s.
-7; No. 39 of 2007 s.
-7.]
+7; No. 54 of 2006 s.
+16, 17(3) and (4); No. 39 of 2007 s.
+7 and 17.]

 64A.
 Certain persons driving with blood alcohol content of or above 0.02

-(1) Except as provided in subsection (2), a person who drives or attempts to drive a motor vehicle while having a blood alcohol content of or above 0.02g of alcohol per 100ml of blood commits an offence.
+(1) A person to whom this subsection applies who drives or attempts to drive a motor vehicle while having a blood alcohol content of or above 0.02g of alcohol per 100ml of blood commits an offence.

 Penalty: Not less than 2 PU or more than 6 PU; and, in any event, the court convicting a person shall order that he be disqualified from holding or obtaining a driver’s licence for a period of not less than 3 months.

-(2) This section does not apply to a person who —
+(2) Subsection (1) applies to a person who —

-(a) holds or has previously held an unrestricted licence; or
+(a) holds a provisional licence;

-(b) has, during a period of one year or more, been authorised to drive a motor vehicle under the law in force in another State or country or in a Territory,

-unless the person —
+(b) if an Australian driver licence could be granted to the person, could only obtain a provisional licence;

 (c) is subject to an order disqualifying the person from holding or obtaining a driver’s licence imposed for an offence against section 63 or 67, or for a second or subsequent offence against section 64, committed after the commencement of the Road Traffic Amendment Act 1997 1;

 (d) does not hold a driver’s licence because it has been cancelled under section 75(2a) or (2b) as a result of an order disqualifying the person from holding or obtaining a driver’s licence imposed on the person upon being convicted of an offence committed after the commencement of the Road Traffic Amendment Act 1997 1;